 Don’t get me wrong, I am not asking you to go into some kind of Ph.D. thesis or something before you speak to them.
 You can simply and methodically work through each of the points and believe me you will likely have fun in the process.
 This is going to make a world of difference in the success of your journey and will help you select your safari planners with a positive and discerning mindset.
 It is imperative that you find a good match for you as this can be a make-or-break moment in the safari-making process.
 Very often safari goers end up becoming lifelong friends with their safari planners and come back to them over and over again for future trips.

 ON THE GROUND

 6. Be present and mindful

 Finally, a dream come true, and you have made it to Africa.
 Now you owe it to yourself to live that dream!
 One of the best things you can do is put your work away and home life away.
-Live for the moment, be present and stay conscious during your adventures.
-This is where you will get maximum fulfilment and enjoyment.
+Live for the moment, be present, and stay conscious during your adventures.
+This is where you will get maximum fulfillment and enjoyment.
 It will also help you to retain clear memories.
 Fortunately, when you visit new places this is a much easier thing to do than when you are in the throes of the sometimes-mundane daily life back in your comfort zone.
-If you are not sure how to be mindful, present and conscious then take a meditation course before you leave home and bring the things you learn on that with you.
+If you are not sure how to be mindful, present, and conscious then take a meditation course before you leave home and bring the things you learn on that with you.